pepmartinez/keuss/docusaurus/blog/2023-03-30-queues-on-mongo-part-1.md

 ```

 #### High cardinality of events
+A side effect of having 'insert' events published is that subscribers must be ready to deal with potentially enormous amounts of events;
+if you're inserting messages in queues at, say 1 Khz and you have 50 consumers, you will have 50,000 individual events to deal with.
+Besides, most of thos events will add no information at all: once a consumer is woken up, it would not be interested in insert events until the queue is empty again; queue consumers jsut ignore events emitted when they are not idle, but the raw amount of events in the
+bus might still need a noticeable amount of compute and I/O (especially on non-local pubsubs)

+A simple way to minimize this is to simply ignore events if an equivalent one was emitted already in a short period of time; if that is
+the case, the event is ignored right before the publish, and does not make it to the pubsub at all

+Keuss uses exactly this strategy on all the included signal pubsubs, using a window of 50 ms: if the same event was emitted for the same queue within 50 ms in the past, it is ignored

+##### Drawbacks
+This strategy has a notable drawback: it introduces an apparent race condition.

+Take a queue with a single consumer; insert a single message in the queue, which would be immediately taken by the consumer.
+If the
+consumer rejects the message with a zero delay, the consumer may still see zero elements in the next iteration, so it'll block and
+wait for insert events.
+The reject will indeed produce an insert event... which will be dropped because it's equivalene to the first
+insert event, that was emitted about the same millsecond

+This will just be a nuisance, since the consumer would time out and rearm itself eventually.
+But be warned, this can happen on edge
+cases

 #### Adding another pub/sub implementation
+The interface for pubsub in Keuss is very simple, so adding new or different implementations would be quite easy.
+For example, if
+you already use `mqtt`, it makes sense to reuse it to power the event pubsub.
+This is however out of scope

 ### Final thoughts
 At this point we got a rather decent QMW capable of push/pop with concurrent pubishers and consumers, with persistence and HA, and